dbmaxpayne/esphome_qalcosonicnfc/README.md

 # Changes to the original repo
 Since a lot of pull requests and Issues have not been merged or looked at, I decided to create a public fork including all pull requests until 15/04/2026.
 Since some pull requests overlapped each other, I merged them.
 Feel free to create issues and pull requests.
 I definitely need AI to look over your features and fixes, since I am not a developer.

+I adjusted the pin layout to my needs.
+So check your pin layout!

 # esphome_qalcosonicnfc
 ESPHome component for reading an Axioma Qalcosonic W1 water meter via a PN5180 NFC chip